ihounie/ESE200/README.md

 ```
 which should print the version of conda that you have installed.

 You can install miniconda by downloading the latest version of the the installer for your platform (Linux, Mac or Windows) from [this site](https://docs.conda.io/en/latest/miniconda.html).
-Then you simply have to simply run the downloaded file (you can also find detailed installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Then you simply run the downloaded file (you can also find detailed installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 Once you installed conda you can create a new environment for the course and install all dependencies by running on a terminal:
 ```